What Is Electricity? Understanding Volts, Amps, Watts, Ohms, AC and DC

 What is Three-Phase Voltage?

 Very long distance transmission lines may use DC to reduce losses, however power is normally distributed nationwide using a 3 phase system.
-Each phase is a sinusoidal AC voltage and each of the phases is separated by 120 degrees.
+Phase voltages have a sinusoidal waveform and each of the phases is separated by 120 degrees.
 So in the graph below, phase 1 is a sine wave, phase 2 lags by 120 degrees and phase 3 lags by 240 degrees (or leads by 120 degrees).
 Only 3 wires are needed to transmit power because it turns out that no current flows in the neutral (for a balanced load).
 The transformer supplying your home, has 3 phase lines as input and the output is a star source so it provides 3 phase lines plus neutral.
 In countries such as the UK, homes are fed by one of the phases plus a neutral.
 In the US, one of the phases is split to provide the two 'hot' legs of the supply.

 Why Is 3 Phase Used?